siortono/BowlingGame/README.md

 # BowlingGame
-BowlingGame Kata inspired by "UncleBob"
+BowlingGame Kata inspired by <a href="http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata">"UncleBob"</a>